cymbidium

 Cymbidium T-Rex Red

-Bold red hues, a stripe-like pattern pattern showing through to a cream background, and showy contrasting lips make these seedlings very eye-catching.
-Red hues range between brick, burgundy, and rust, with lips sporting bright red markings over bright white to cream yellow.
-These seedlings are tall stemmed, standard type Cymbidium sized, and ready to add some bright color to the Winter garden.
+Red hues with a bold stripe-like pattern pattern showing through to a cream background, and showy contrasting lips make these seedlings very eye-catching.
+So far red hues range between brick, burgundy, and rust, with lips sporting bright red markings over bright white to cream yellow.
+These seedlings are the tall-stemmed, 'standard' type Cymbidium sized, and ready to add some bright color to the Winter garden.

 From the cross between Cym.
 Baltic Berry and Cym.
 Tracy's Firefall.
 One quarter Cym.
 Red Beauty 'Nettie' contributes broad petals and bold lip pattern, and one quarter Cym. tracyanum provides stripe-like pattern and that wild species Cymbidium shape!